devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   - Whenever naming anything, ask your self: “Does each word in that type name tell me something critical or prevent a name collision?”, If not, shorten it.
   - The last word of a class or variable should always be the most descriptive of what it is: `PageCount & DataSink` are better then `NumberOfPage & DataIn`

-## Comments
+## Doc Comments

 In the snippets up until now you might have noticed the us of `///` for comments.
-In Dart `///` is a replacement for the classical `/** ... */` bloc comment from other language.
-The Dart team argues, that tripple-dash comments don’t take up two additional lines when suing them as a block comment:
+In Dart tripple-dash or “Doc Comments” are a replacement for the classical `/** ... */` bloc comment from other language.
+The Dart team argues, that Doc Comments don’t take up two additional lines when suing them as a block comment:

 ``` dart
 /**